 9. Stop Researching & Analyzing So Much and Start Doing

 Researching and analyzing things to make the best possible decision is a good practice if it leads to a timely decision to act!
-If the research and analysis goes too far and decisions are postponed, this is a stress-producing problem.
+If the research and analysis go too far and decisions are postponed, this is a stress-producing problem.

 There seems to be a decision-making style continuum.
-On one end of the continuum, there are the people who never research or analyze anything.
+On one end of the continuum, there are people who never research or analyze anything.
 Their decisions are poor more often than not.
 On the other end, there are the people who investigate and examine everything.
-Problem is they often take a ridiculous amount of time to come to decision, if at all.
-At the center, there are the people who do a predetermined amount of research and analysis.
+The problem is they often take a ridiculous amount of time to come to decision, if at all.
+At the center, there are people who do a predetermined amount of research and analysis.
 They make timely decisions based on the information they gathered and their gut feelings.
 The people at either end of the continuum don’t rely on their gut feelings or intuition in their decision-making.

 The deciding factor is courage.
 The person who does no research or analysis makes decisions blindly, so little courage is required.
-The person who researches and analyzes things to nth degree usually lacks the courage to make decisions.
-The person who does a predetermined amount of research and analysis, makes timely decisions based the information at hand and their gut feelings, which requires considerable courage.
+The person who researches and analyzes things to the nth degree usually lacks the courage to make decisions.
+The person who does a predetermined amount of research and analysis makes timely decisions based on the information at hand and their gut feelings, which requires considerable courage.
 The best practice then is to model your style after the people in the center of the continuum.

-Modify your style in being a person who does a predetermined amount of research and analysis and then makes a timely decision based on the information gathered, gut feelings, and courage!
+Modify your style by being a person who does a predetermined amount of research and analysis and then makes a timely decision based on the information gathered, gut feelings, and courage!
 You do this because you know that it will reduce stress and improve your productivity.